Vlad-Radz/biz-strategy-knowledge-base-ai/001_information-extraction/README.md

 Great taxonomy: https://www.openriskmanual.org/wiki/NACE_2.1_Classification

+One more taxonomy of AI risks: https://www.linkedin.com/posts/pradeeps_ai-risk-mitigation-activity-7356172503834095616-CTqc

 -----------------------------------------------

 # Data extraction process

 3 options for architecture:
-1.  use Jesus' github session29 to load ontology + write SHACL to control (if neosemantics works; you can see what violated the shapes) + session 30 to load pdf
+1. load ontology + write SHACL to control (in neosemantics, you can see what violated the shapes)
-2. if needed: agentic checks + serialize not in Cypher, but in RDF, or even better: JSON + pydantic validator (and LLM that supports output in certain format)
+2. serialize not in Cypher, but in RDF, or even better: JSON + pydantic validator (and LLM that supports output in certain format)
-3. session 31: GraphRAG with schema (derived from ontology), entity resolution and Q&A (cypher construction based on onto)
+3. GraphRAG with schema (derived from ontology), entity resolution and Q&A (cypher construction based on onto) --> I picked the third option.

-- Будет экстрагировать только те классы, что надо
+3 options for processing of large documents:
+1. Process pdf in chunks of 5 / 10 pages with GraphRAG.
+Problems: 1) disambuigation / deduplication?
+2) The numeration of chunks in the graph - is there a way to keep the sequential numeration, or will it try to start with 1 every time?
+2. Load lexical graph -> do RAG / similarity search based on specific ontology -> choose chunks that are relevant for the domain graph -> build the domain graph based on those chunks.
+That would be better for building a true metadata knowledge graph, and to allow enrichment of the KG with different views (expressed as ontologies), but I didn't need it for my personal, simple use case.
+3. Do similarity search locally -> pick only relevant pieces of the document -> construct KG.
+--> I picked the third option.

+How to improve:
+- Pre-processing: agentic checks
 - Post-processing: N10s has a Cypher endpoint, which can convert results of Cypher query to RDF -> if you want to prepare data for semantic web tools
+- Post-processing: SHACL

 -----------------------------------------------